Application Process for Medical Certification

 The Examiner must check the proper box to indicate if the Medical Certificate has been issued.
 The Examiner must indicate denial or deferral by checking one of the two lower boxes.
-If denied, a copy of the Examiner's Letter of Denial (MS Word) should be forwarded to the AMCD.
+If denied, a copy of the Examiner's Letter of Denial (PDF) should be forwarded to the AMCD.

 - Applicant's Refusal.
 When advised by an Examiner that further examination and/or medical records are needed, the applicant may elect not to proceed.
 The Examiner should note this in Block 60.
 No certificate should be issued and the Examiner should forward the application form to the AMCD, even if the application is incomplete.

 - Anticipated Delay.
 When the Examiner anticipates a delay of more than 14 days in obtaining records or reports concerning additional examinations, the exam should be transmitted to AMCD with a note in Block 60 stating that additional information is still needed.
 The exam should be transmitted deferred.
 No medical certificate should be issued.

 - Issuance.
 When the Examiner receives all the supplemental information requested and finds that the applicant meets all the FAA medical standards for the class sought, the Examiner should issue a medical certificate.